 Build Log For My Squeedunk Cormorant

 In the fall of 2004, I was working at a tech company for the first time since the dot bomb in 2001.
 I spent a lot of time talking about kayaking and building a new kayak.
-One of my co-workers challenged me to get going on the project.
+I was facinated by the idea of building a boat of my own, one a bit more sporty than my QCC 500.
+One of my co-workers challenged me to get going on the project rather than just talking about it.
 That provided incentive for me to begin looking for a fairly easy design, as I had already bought a set of plans which looked a bit too complex for me to start without some practice. this boat is the result.

 The Squeedunk company provides offsets for a stitch and glue version of their Cormorant 16 free of charge on their company web site.
 I downloaded the plans, bought some marine plywood and got to work.
 I plan to make a hybrid version of the boat.
 That means stitch and glue for the hull and strip build for the deck.
 The rational for this is simply that strips are much prettier, and thus should be used on the deck which is going to be visible when the boat is in the water.
 It's also easier to strip the relatively flat deck as apposed to the compound curves of the hull.